Detailed Guide forWelders, Cutters, Solderers, and Brazers in San Diego County

 Projections of Employment

-In San Diego County, the number of Welders, Cutters, Solderers, and Brazers is expected to grow slower than average growth rate for all occupations.
-Jobs for Welders, Cutters, Solderers, and Brazers are expected to increase by 6.1 percent, or 180 jobs between 2012 and 2022.
+In San Diego County, the number of Welders, Cutters, Solderers, and Brazers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Welders, Cutters, Solderers, and Brazers are expected to increase by 14.0 percent, or 350 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|